 A statue to this modern martyr was unveiled in July 1998 and stands above the west entrance to Westminster Abbey.
 Sculptor John Roberts.
-For an introduction to the statues see the entry under Maximilian Kolbe.
+For an introduction to the ten statues see the entry under Maximilian Kolbe.
 A photo of the statue can be purchased from Westminster Abbey Library.

 "I must tell you, as a Christian, I do not believe in death without resurrection.
 If I am killed, I shall arise in the Salvadoran people."